andrew-anthemnet/presentations/q3-2026/02-shared-drive-talking-points.md

 ## The why

-The next thing on our roadmap is standardizing the file naming and folder structure across SharePoint.
+The next thing on our roadmap is standardizing the file naming and folder structure across Shared Drive.
 I want to start with why this matters.

 Most of the automations we've been talking about — things people have brought up to me — require software to be able to programmatically look up where a document is.
 That means surfacing the right document to you when you need it.
 It means automatically extracting data from a document and loading it into SiteTracker when it's dropped in a precise location with the right name.
 It means automatically assembling document packages for you once all the required documents are present in the right location and follow a naming convention.